 Working at Medway Council means that you get to be part of this journey working alongside talented, professional colleagues to drive forward change to transform the lives of our residents and the communities they live in.

-Please note that in accordance with current COVID-19 Government guidelines, in regard to social distancing, all interviews are likely to be held virtually via Microsoft Teams.
+Please note that in accordance with current COVID-19 Government guidelines, in regards to social distancing, all interviews are likely to be held virtually via Microsoft Teams.
 Full details on how this will work will be sent to you, if your application is successfully shortlisted.

 Applicants must be able to demonstrate all essential requirements as listed in the job profile

 Equal Opportunities Commitment Statement

 Medway Council is committed to creating an inclusive work environment with a diverse workforce.
 All appropriately qualified candidates will receive consideration for employment without regard to race, religion, gender, sexual orientation, national origin, disability or age

 For further information please refer to the Medway information pack available as a download or to view online